enthought/mayavi/docs/source/mayavi/auto/example_flight_graph.rst

 An example showing a graph display between cities positioned on the Earth surface.

-This graph displays the longest fligh routes operated by Boing
+This graph displays the longest flight routes operated by Boing
 777. The two main interests of this example are that it shows how to build a graph of arbitrary connectivity, and that it shows how to position data on the surface of the Earth.